 - 6 tablespoons sherry or Madeira Be sure to use a vegan friendly Sherry or Madeira or use orange juice for an alcohol free version to keep the recipe vegan

-- ½ teaspoon to 1 teaspoon chopped mild red chilis
+- ½ teaspoon chopped mild red chilis you can add more if you like spice

 - ¼ teaspoon black pepper freshly ground if possible